IRememberYou/RvParallaxImageView/README.md

 }
 ```

-or get bitmapwith you image loading library，then call `handleBitmap()`.
+or get bitmap with you image loading library，then call `handleBitmap()`.

 for example: